-Ensure that compressed air at 40 to 60 psig is connected to the back panel before trying to switch the valve.
+Ensure that actuator air is connected to the back panel before trying to operate the valve.
+Compressed air or any inert gas can be used at 40 to 60 psig.

 Methanizer Maintenance

 A loss of methanizer conversion efficiency may indicate that the methanizer is contaminated.
 The catalyst can be regenerated in the instrument by following these steps; which can be done with the FID flame on.